practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

-But that didn't work.
-A method is a kind of function, and to call a function requires parentheses around it's arguments.
+That didn't do anthing because a method is a kind of function.
+As hinted at earlier, to call a function requires parentheses around it's arguments.
 If the parentheses are omitted like above, Python thinks you want to manipulate the method which is itself a type of object.
-All the command above tells us that the function `upper` is, well, a function called "upper".
+Python tells us that the function upper is, well, a function called upper.
 No surprises here.
 So to call the function, we must wrap it's arguments with parentheses.
 The docstring for `string.upper` tells us the method takes no arguments, so to call it we write:

 **In [32]:**